 For example, a team with a velocity of 25 story points may improve to 35 story points after optimizing workflows.
 Capacity (e.g., 400 hours) remains the same unless sprint length or team size changes.

 Velocity improves with Agile maturity, while capacity remains a logistical factor.
+Tracking these changes enables teams to plan for future iterations and supports continuous improvement by monitoring Lead Time for Changes.

 Using capacity as a performance metric can mislead teams.
 A high capacity does not mean a team should take on more work.
 Similarly, a drop in velocity does not always indicate lower performance—it may mean more complex work was tackled.